How to Overcome Self-Defeating Behaviors to Transform Life

 What is the first step someone should take if they recognize self-defeating behaviors in themselves?

-The first step is to acknowledge the behavior without judgment.
+The initial step is to recognize the behavior without passing judgment.
 Following this, seeking information about the behavior, its triggers, and potential solutions—such as consulting a professional or researching self-help strategies—can be effective.

 Conclusion